mrcavalcanti/mosaicoo/contribute/developer-guide.md

 | -------- | -------- |
 | `admin`  | `admin`  |

-When you log in for the first time, Grafana asks you to change your password.
+When you log in for the first time, Mosaicoo asks you to change your password.

 #### Building on Windows

-The Grafana backend includes SQLite which requires GCC to compile.
-So in order to compile Grafana on Windows you need to install GCC.
+The Mosaicoo backend includes SQLite which requires GCC to compile.
+So in order to compile Mosaicoo on Windows you need to install GCC.
 We recommend [TDM-GCC](http://tdm-gcc.tdragon.net/download).
 Eventually, if you use [Scoop](https://scoop.sh), you can install GCC through that.

 You can build the back-end as follows: